 Join our Family of Four Parishes for a season of hope and anticipation as we await and then celebrate the birth of our Lord.
 Advent can be such a beautiful, prayerful season if we are really intentional about staying focused on Jesus.
 Looking for ideas?
 A few recommended by our staff:

 Below you will find prayer, service, and community opportunities in our Family of Four Parishes during the Advent and Christmas Season.
 Click on the title links to get more details about each item.

-Look for the Giving Tree in back of church starting December 1/2.
+Look for the Giving Tree in back of church starting December 1.
 The holiday season is difficult for many in our city.
 The organizations that receive the gifts help to serve some of the most underprivileged.
 The tree is filled with tags with gift ideas of many types in many price ranges.
 There are lots of tags for toys, but the real needs are often for practical items.
 Select one or more tags from the tree.
-Return your gift with the tag attached by Sunday, December 9 so they may be distributed in time for Christmas.
+Return your gift with the tag attached, unwrapped or in a gift bag, by Sunday, December 15 so they may be distributed in time for Christmas.

 The St. Anne Society of Old St. Mary invites you to the Parish Center after all Masses for the Christmas Fair and Bake Sale.
 A variety of baked goods will be on sale and raffle tickets will be sold for great raffle items.
 Come enjoy a festive time with your four-parish community!

 December 7, 10:00 am, Three Holy Women-St. Hedwig Church

 All families are invited to this unique time for prayer specifically designed for children of all ages (including noisy babies and wiggly toddlers)!
 Children will be invited to sit on the floor in the front of church and participate in simple songs and prayers during Eucharistic Adoration.
 We explain everything that we do so that even the littlest ones can join in.
 The morning will wrap up with fellowship in the church vestibule.